 This post is an entry for Part III of the Mentally Healthy resource guide for UP faculty and academic staff working with students who might have mental health concerns.

 If your students had a chance to tell you what they think about how faculty and academic staff matter to student mental health, what might they say?
-On February 15th many of us had a chance to find out.
+During a 2018 TLC brownbag many of us had a chance to find out.
 Karen Eifler and the Teaching and Learning Collaborative hosted a brownbag presentation by Molly Thomas and Rachel Mehlman in their roles as student leaders from the UP chapter of Active Minds – along with our colleague Sarina Saturn in her role as Active Minds faculty advisor.
 The discussion was robust, with student derived ideas leading to a productive back-and-forth with faculty, academic staff, and administrators.